benmvp/slides/2018/reactathon/why-react.md

 NOTES:
 - Guess what?
 We've got someone who can help us out!
-- Well Mark is a maintainer of Redux, so you know he's got opinions about Redux
+- Mark here is a maintainer of Redux, so you know he's got opinions about Redux
 - He's gonna teach us the fundamentals of Redux!

 /////